 Hypothetical examples of projects:

 - Fellow A will be writing a play set during the civil war, focused on a young enlisted man in the Union army.
-She will enhance the historical accuracy and language of her play by reading correspondence and diaries from civil war soldiers, articles from historical newspapers from the period, and memoirs.
+They will enhance the historical accuracy and language of their play by reading correspondence and diaries from civil war soldiers, articles from historical newspapers from the period, and memoirs.

 - Fellow B will be choreographing a dance, using illustrations from 19th century physical education manuals to create movement material.

-- Fellow C will be creating a series of poems based on civil rights history.
-He will use articles and stories found in Black Panther Magazine and other publications in the Bloom Alternative Press Collection to inspire some of his poems.
+- Fellow C will be creating a series of stories based on civil rights activism at Amherst College.
+They will draw inspiration from articles and stories found in 1950s-19702 issues of The Amherst Students, Black Panther Magazine, and other publications in the Bloom Alternative Press Collection.

 - Fellow D will be composing and performing mash-ups of early-twentieth-century musicals, drawing on the orchestrations found in the Van Nostrand Theatre Collection Music Holdings.